Clarke Stadium

-Clarke Stadium is a multipurpose facility located in Edmonton, Alberta, Canada.
-The stadium was originally used for Canadian football.
+Clarke Stadium is a multipurpose stadium located in Edmonton, Alberta, Canada.
+The stadium was originally built for Canadian football.
 Over the years different sports have participated at the site.
-Presently, it is the home of the Edmonton Huskies and the Edmonton Wildcats of the Canadian Junior Football League.

 History

-The stadium was originally built in 1938 and named for then-Mayor Joseph Clarke.
+The stadium was originally built in 1938, and named for Joseph Clarke, the mayor of Edmonton.
 It was built on land deeded to the city for the purpose of constructing public sports fields by the federal government (Prime Minister Mackenzie King was a personal friend of Clarke).
 The original Clarke Stadium accommodated approximately 20,000 fans in the spartan conditions consistent with its era.
 The seating area consisted of two grandstands on opposing sidelines.
 Some end-zone stands were added years later.
-The stadium hosted the Edmonton Eskimos (now Elks) of the Western Interprovincial Football Union/Canadian Football League from 1949 to 1978, following which the team moved to Commonwealth Stadium, which had been built adjacent to Clarke Stadium in preparation for the 1978 Commonwealth Games.
+The stadium hosted the Edmonton Eskimos (now Elks) of the Western Interprovincial Football Union/Canadian Football League from 1949 to 1978.
+In the 1960s and 1970s, the stadium sold Knothole Gang tickets for 25 cents per game.

+In 1979, the Eskimos moved to Commonwealth Stadium, which had been built adjacent to Clarke Stadium in preparation for the 1978 Commonwealth Games.
 Clarke Stadium was used for local and minor league sporting events after the departure of the football team.